 “So all’s well that ends well,” sayt I to Linkin.

 Linkin knew not what to think.
 He feared an imposture.
-“He may well gull my poor mistress and that old pirate,” he sayt.
+“He may well gull my poor mistress and that old pirate into believing he is Nero,” he sayt.
 “He shall not trump me.”

 But whene’er Linkin goes to nose him and take what scents might lie beneath the stinks of gutter, this cat swears at him most horrible.